-At December 31, 2021, we had 75 total employees in the United States, all of which were full-time employees, and 16 full-time equivalent and 3 part-time equivalent contractors and consultants in China, Germany, Italy, Japan, Singapore, and Taiwan.
+As of December 31, 2022, we had 74 total employees in the United States, all of which were full-time employees, and 15 full-time equivalent and 3 part-time equivalent contractors and consultants in China, Germany, Italy, Japan, Malaysia, Singapore, and Taiwan.
 None of our employees are either represented by a labor union or subject to a collective bargaining agreement.
 We have not experienced any work stoppages, and we consider our relations with our employees and contractors to be good.